tiiliu/project-music-releases/README.md

 # Music Releases

 This week we started working with React.
 We created components by using data from Spotify to show new album and single releases.
-The project was done by working in pairs.
+The project was done by pair-programming with @Mimmisen.

 ## The problem